paul/prissy/README.md

 Pretty prints JSON output with even more prettiness, and focus on readability.
 Also understands things like terminal width, colors, and HTML.

+## Why another one?

+There's plenty of JSON formatters out there, in tons of languages.
+While none of them are perfect, this one is special because:

+ * Left-align key names.
+Column-align the values.
+ * When nested objects or arrays are short and simple, keep them in the same line as the key.
+If they're longer, or contain further nestings, then make them multiline.
+ * Terminal width aware, so that things don't wrap if we can help it.
+ * Colorized terminal output optional.
+ * TODO: (colored) HTML output, so we don't have to roundtrip through yet another syntax library.

 ## Installation

 Add this line to your application's Gemfile: